 - Growth and Nutrition

-Maternal Mortality and Morbidity Project: A Maternal Mortality and Morbidity Review Committee (MMMRC) was appointed by the MDPH Commissioner in 1997 to review maternal deaths, study the incidence of pregnancy complications, and make recommendations to improve maternal outcomes and prevent mortality.
+- Maternal Mortality and Morbidity Program: A Maternal Mortality and Morbidity Review Committee (MMMRC) was appointed by the MDPH Commissioner in 1997 to review maternal deaths, study the incidence of pregnancy complications, and make recommendations to improve maternal outcomes and prevent mortality.

 Hafsatou Diop, MD, MPH